 Arcade game Read Only Memory (ROM) files are the stock and trade of an underground movement in gaming dedicated to the preservation of classic arcade games.
 Most of the players of these games are adults, now in their 20s and 30s, who like Leibly wax nostalgic for the good old days.

 These files, created from the original computer chips that made coin-operated arcade games work, have been distributed on the Internet through pirate Web sites and peer to peer services for years.
-The ROM files themselves work hand in hand with legally distributed, properly reverse-engineered emulators like
+The ROM files themselves work hand in hand with legally distributed, properly reverse-engineered emulators like MAME (and its Mac counterpart, MacMAME ).

 Similar emulation techniques have been used for several years to bring the classic arcade experience home through licensed anthologies and collections from leading console and PC game publishers.
 Leibly and his business partner, Jay Coulson, co-founded StarROMs to offer a legal alternative to ROM file piracy.
 The new service just got off the ground yesterday, but Leibly and Coulson are already delighted with the response that they’ve gotten.